|Survey name||Sexual orientation, UK|

 The Annual Population Survey (APS) persons dataset is used in the production of these estimates.
 The APS persons dataset differs from the household dataset in the way that the weighting is applied to the sample.
 The household dataset ensures that the weight given to each member of a household is the same.
 The persons dataset, which is more commonly used for information on the labour market or individual characteristics, includes only individual weights, which usually differ between members of a household.

 The APS is a continuous household survey, covering the UK.
 The APS is not a stand-alone survey; it uses data combined from two waves of the main Labour Force Survey (LFS), supplemented by a local sample boost.
 It covers people in private households, NHS accommodation and students in halls of residence whose parents live in the UK.
-Such students are included through proxy interviews with their parents.
+Such students are included through proxy interviews with their parents, although sexual orientation data are not collected by proxy.
 Members of the armed forces are only included in the APS if they live in private accommodation.

-Previously sexual orientation estimates were based on data from the Integrated Household Survey (IHS).
-More detail regarding the change from the IHS to the APS can be found in Section 6.
+Previously, sexual orientation estimates were based on data from the Integrated Household Survey (IHS).
+More detail regarding the change from the IHS to the APS can be found in Other information.

 How we analyse the data

-The sexual orientation estimates are calculated using the weighted survey estimates from the Annual Population Survey (APS) for the UK.
+The sexual orientation estimates are calculated using the weighted survey estimates from the APS for the UK.

-Weighted sexual orientation estimates from the APS are cross-tabulated with social, demographic and geographic variables – age group, sex, age-group by sex, National Statistics Socio-economic Classification (NS-SEC), marital status, ethnicity, and English regions and UK countries – to provide seven datasets for publication.
+Weighted sexual orientation estimates from the APS are cross-tabulated with social, demographic and geographic variables (including age group, sex, age-group by sex, National Statistics Socio-economic Classification (NS-SEC), marital status, ethnicity, and English regions and UK countries) to provide seven datasets for publication.

 The sexual orientation weighted estimates are published rounded to the nearest thousand; percentages are also presented alongside the estimates.